sharontherese/sharon-kabel/content/periti-of-vatican-II/index.md

 # Send me data!

+Periti work is never done!
 Periti with "nodata" as their first name are council periti whose identity I could not verify with online resources.
+There are more private periti out there, waiting to be cataloged.

-[Contact me](/#contact) with suggestions, corrections, or questions about the mystery periti.
+[Contact me](/#contact) with suggestions, corrections, or questions.